What is This Campaign...And Why Do We Do It?

-Now, a lot of people question why would I think that deeply about the implications of a costume?
-If you've been thinking that - maybe acknowledge that it is because these implications don't affect you.
-Your culture and/or identity has not be historically and currently trivialized, mocked, and viewed as "funny" or "scary" to dress in.
+If you're reading this and thinking, "But it's just a costume", take a moment to reflect on why you think that's the case.
+It's likely that your culture and/or identity has not be historically and currently trivialized, mocked, and viewed as "funny" or "scary" to dress in.
 Making someone else's culture and/or identity a caricature for you to wear for one night is a terrible costume idea.

 HOW TO RESPOND;

 If You've Appropriated in the Past

 1) Don't sit in guilt.
 We need to attempt to do better by being accountable and educating ourselves (you can find a link of resources at the bottom of the page)

 2) Start the conversation with someone engaging appropriation.
 Asking a person why they chose a costume, and whether they realize it's appropriative and offensive is a good place to start.
 This will be uncomfortable, but fight the fear or discomfort if you can.
 Remember that cultural appropriation is part of a larger system of white supremacy that perpetuates higher rates of violence and poverty for marginalized people, and gives less opportunities for marginalized folks to exist outside of harmful stereotypes.
 If you come from many places of privilege, challenge that it practical ways (ex: recommend and share articles written by marginalized folks who write about cultural appropriation).
 It's important to centre the voices of people experiencing the harms of appropriation first-hand.